 Let’s go back a year to 2010 when Mark Hurd joined Catz, and the two of them became Co-Presidents.
-Catz was rated 12th and 16th most powerful women in business by Fortune and Forbes in 2009.
+Catz was rated the 12th and 16th most powerful woman in business by Fortune and Forbes in 2009.

 Still, she fell to 24th in both publications in 2014, which is unexpected given that Larry Ellison stood down as CEO on September 18, 2014, and Oracle named Safra Catz and Mark Hurd as Co-CEOs in response.

-Some other positions of Safra Catz are serving as Director of HSBC group from 2008 to 2015 and is a consistent lecturer in accounting at the Stanford Graduate School of Business.
+Some other positions of Safra Catz served as Director of the HSBC group from 2008 to 2015 and is a consistent lecturer in accounting at the Stanford Graduate School of Business.

 After the election of Donald Trump, Catz was one of several high-profile CEOs along with Tim Cook, Sheryl Sandberg, and Jeff Bezos invited to talk with the president about potentially taking up opposition and the incoming administration.

-According to Bloomberg, she was considered a US Trade Representative or Director of Nation Intelligence.
+According to Bloomberg, she was considered a US Trade Representative or Director of National Intelligence.
 Nevertheless, she served on the Transition Team for a 72- 78 day period.

 Starting December 15, 2016 onward, while still serving as Co-CEO of Oracle during the 2018 Election Cycle, Safra donated over $150,000 to Republican-aligned groups and individuals, one of which was Congressman Devin Nunes.

-On October 18, 2019, just over a month ago, tragedy would strike Co-CEO Mark Hurd died of an undisclosed illness; however, it is known he was already on medical leave.
+On October 18, 2019, just over a month ago, tragedy struck Co-CEO Mark Hurd died of an undisclosed illness; however, it is known he was already on medical leave.